pombreda/getpaid/PloneGetPaid/trunk/readme.txt

 **GetPaid for Plone**

-*Product Description: Version 0.6*
+*Product Description: Version 0.7*

 GetPaid provides you basic commerce functionality (donations, shopping cart, checkout) and order management out of the box while providing a flexible framework for creating custom ecommerce applications.
+There are also a number of add-ons for GetPaid that can extend its functionality and are optional (discounts, UPS shipping, warehouse/inventory management, various payment processors etc).

 You can find more information about this project at